-Montenegro Photos - Travel & Fine Art for all
+Montenegro Photos - Travel & Fine Art

 This small Orthodox church of St. George is the oldest church in the capital of Montenegro.
 It is situated on Gorica hill (‘Gorica’ in Montenegrin means small hill and ‘pod-gorica’ means literally under small hill).
 When we visited this site, the church itself was closed – so we couldn’t admire the famous frescos inside.